-The base class version returns the renderer appropriate for the current cell type but this method may be overridden in the derived classes to use custom renderers for some cells by default.
+The base class version returns the renderer appropriate for the current cell type but this method may be overridden in

 '''

+the derived classes to use custom renderers for some cells by default.

+The caller must call DecRef() on the returned pointer.

 getDefaultRendererForType(This, TypeName) ->

 wxGridCellRenderer:wxGridCellRenderer()

 Types:

 This = wxGrid()

 TypeName = unicode:chardata()

 Returns the default renderer for the cell containing values of the given type.

 See: getDefaultEditorForType/2

 getDefaultRowLabelSize(This) -> integer()

 Types:

 This = wxGrid()

 Returns the default width for the row labels.

 getDefaultRowSize(This) -> integer()

 Types:

 This = wxGrid()

 Returns the current default height for grid rows.

 getGridCursorCol(This) -> integer()

 Types:

 This = wxGrid()

 Returns the current grid cell column position.

 See: GetGridCursorCoords() (not implemented in wx)

 getGridCursorRow(This) -> integer()

 Types:

 This = wxGrid()

 Returns the current grid cell row position.

 See: GetGridCursorCoords() (not implemented in wx)

 '''